Karan-hi/backend/README.md

 It is used by CodeDeploy to determine:

 What it should install onto instances from Amazon S3 or GitHub repositories.
-Which lifecycle event hooks to run in response to deployment lifecycle events.
+Which lifecycle event hooks to run in response to deployment lifecycle events.(basically start and stop scripts of the applicaiton)

 ## buildspec.yml
 A build spec is a collection of build commands and related settings, in YAML format, that CodeBuild uses to run a build. buildspec is included as part of the source code.
+Self explanatory file performs necessary installations by directly accesing the console of EC2 instance and copy listed artifacts to created directories.